warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

     - TRIGA power is set to: 2200 MW (from Dr. Reese)
     - ran, but I misspelled setsrc. rerunning with 2000MW power and correct spelling.
     - ran and I have a source file to start a transient simulation from!

+- Going to move experiment to different position in core: G8